Updated: August 2017—

 Let us look at four very simple facts that sound more like science fiction, but these alone truly engender the imagination to see things in new ways:

 1. 202 base-2 exponential notations.
 That takes us from the smallest possible measurement of a length to the largest; that is from the Planck Length to the Observable Universe.
 That seems unbelievable, but it is true.
 Simple math.
 Add some simple geometries and magic happens.
 Within our most speculative visions, we ask, “Why not try to apply the work with amplituhedrons (new window) and the Langlands program (new window) as a partial definition for the transformations between notations (layers, domains, doublings, or steps)?”
 There is a certain magic that happens when you envision the universe in 202 steps.
 Perhaps it will only be a metaphor or possibly a new intellectual art form.
 It may be, as the intellectual elites might say, “Not Even Wrong,” but what fun the rest of us can have learning a little about an ordered universe and about the limitations of thought!

-3. Work the ratios between all 201+ to 202 notations and the natural groupings and sets.
+3. Work the ratios to all 202 notations and the natural groupings and sets.
 That range is naturally divided in half, and then by thirds, fourths, fifths and so on.